GenomicsAotearoa/RNA-seq-workshop/1.Quality_Assessment/README.md

 ```

-* Have a look at the fastqx_summaries.txt and search for any of the samples that have failed the QC statistical tests.
+* Have a look at the fastqc_summaries.txt and search for any of the samples that have failed the QC statistical tests.